 4. Keep everyone in the loop

 Being left out is the absolute worst feeling when you’re working in a company.
-Try all forms of communication if you want to get every member involved in the goings-on in your company.
+Try all forms of team communication if you want to get every member involved in the goings-on in your company.
 Even if it’s a minor update, every member will have a sense of belongingness if you cascade the information.

 Never forget to keep them in the loop.
 This means being transparent and open about everything that’s on their mind.
 That way, it won’t be a shock when something goes wrong, or something new happens that affects everyone.